How to Write a Competitive Intelligence Report in 2026

 - Executive summary framework with fill-in prompts

-- Competitor profile worksheets (3-5 profiles)
+- Competitor profile worksheets (up to 3 profiles pre-filled)

 - Feature comparison matrix